Grove Collaborative

 How do you remove lint from wool dryer balls?

 Lint build up shouldn’t affect the effectiveness of your wool dryer balls.
-To get rid of it, you can wash them or (gently!) shave the surface with a light razor or sweater depiller.
+To remove excess lint, however, give your wool dryer balls a wash or gently run over the surface with a razor or sweater de-piller.

-(Quality dryer balls may also pill after use, which is normal and increases surface friction, which can make them even more effective.)
+(Quality dryer balls may also pill after use, which is normal and increases surface friction.
+This can actually make them even more effective.)

 What to do with used wool dryer balls

-• Freshen your air: Add oil to the dryer ball and place it in a corner.
+• Freshen your air: Add a few drops of essential oils to the dryer ball and place it in a corner.

 • Offer them to your pet — they make great toys!
 Just make sure any essential oils you've previously used are animal-safe.